portal banner

 User experiences - November 2018

 The MRI staff at Kurashiki Central Hospital incorporated Compressed SENSE into most of the brain, spine, abdominal, and cardiac examination protocols on their Ingenia 1.5T.
-Compressed SENSE accelerates sequences* without sacrificing image quality.
+Compressed SENSE accelerates sequences1 without sacrificing image quality.
 The team realized significant decreases in scanning times, as well as shortened breath hold times that are easier for patients to achieve.
 In other cases, the acceleration is used for higher spatial resolution or adding an extra sequence.
 The staff is experiencing increased flexibility thanks to the shorter scanning times, and decreases in workload pressure.
 After seeing its capabilities on Ingenia 1.5T, KCH decided to acquire Compressed SENSE for two additional MRI scanners.

 “After seeing the improvements that Compressed SENSE brought for Ingenia 1.5T, we decided to also acquire Compressed SENSE for two additional MRI scanners”